 Find out how to keep pay and tax records and the correct procedures for using PAYE forms: P45, P60, P11D.

 This is where you get expert advice about you payment rights as workers and employers.
 There is extra information about the pay you need to declare and how to report any cash in hand payments.

 HMRC CHILDCARE VOUCHERS: The online tool helps you determine whether claiming tax credits is best.
 But, parents should use the childcare vouchers better off calculator as a general guide only.

-NLW: The previous rise to the mandatory National Living Wage was in 2016.
-Check what hourly rate you should be getting if you are a worker aged 25 or older.
+NLW: Check out the latest rise to the mandatory National Living Wage (NLW).
+The guide shows what hourly rate you should be getting if you are a worker aged 25 or older.

 NMW: The section explains employer responsibilities for paying the National Minimum Wage.
 All employers must ensure their workers receive the least amount due to them.

 NMW RATES: The National Minimum Wage rates change every October in the United Kingdom.
 Whereas, the rate for the National Living Wage change most often in April.

 NMW CALCULATOR: There is a National Minimum Wage and Living Wage calculator for workers in the UK.
 You can check if you are getting the minimum wage using the online tool.